Ruff9/Documentation/README.md

 Opiniated collection of cultural material in the programming field.

-I started this to help beginners get a better understanding of their new profession, but I find it more and more useful.
+I started this to help beginners get a better understanding of their new profession.
+I've been updating this file for 10 years, and now I think it's useful for anybody that touch code.

 ## Starting